health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_local.md

 # Installable Python packages

 If you want to deploy a python package professionally, sustainably, and easily to colleagues, clients or just everyone in general then a great way to do it is using a combination of GitHub, and/or the Python Package Index (PyPI) and `pip`.
-In this chapter we will learn how to setup a python package so that it is ready to be installed from GitHub or PyPI and also how to use `hatch`.
+In the following sections we will learn how to setup a python package so that it is ready to be installed from GitHub or PyPI and also how to use `hatch`.

 ## What is pip?